Gagandeep-Sethi/Sky-Mart/README.md

 - Product Catalog: Browse a wide range of products.
 - User Authentication: Sign up, log in, and log out to access and manage your account.
 - Shopping Cart: Add and remove items from your shopping cart.
+- Wishlist:Add and remove items from your shopping wishlist.
+- Products:Add and remove products from database(only admin can do that).
 - Order Management: View and manage your orders.
-- Search Functionality: Search for products by name or category.
+- Search Functionality: Search for products by  category.
 - Responsive Design: Enjoy a seamless shopping experience on any device.

 # Technologies Used